MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-encrypt-networks.md

 ## Before you start

-Here are some considerations before you start configuring encrypted networks:
+Ensure the following prerequisites are met:

-- Ensure at least two hosts for tenant VMs to validate the encryption.
+- At least two hosts for tenant VMs to validate the encryption.
-- Ensure HNV-based VM network with encryption is enabled and have a certificate, which can be created and distributed by fabric administrator.
+- HNV-based VM network with encryption enabled and a certificate, which can be created and distributed by fabric administrator.
     > [!NOTE]
     > The certificate, along with its private key, must be stored in the local certificate store of all the hosts where the VMs (of that network) reside.